Amidst All The Same: The Problem of Vague Writing in Business

 In our view, neither of these is worth pursuing.

-The second is more complicated because it stems from pressure to conform, which could be perceived as a market driver.
+The second is more complicated because it stems from a pressure to conform, which could be perceived as a market driver.
 Ultimately, we believe this is a short-term strategy with little benefit.
 By adopting narratives unrelated to their activity, these businesses only become "not wrong" amidst so many others.
 Overblown statements can also be harmful.
 A study by the Harvard Business Review found that people are aware of when a company does not meet its stated goals, which hurts customer sentiment and satisfaction, triggering "perceptions of corporate hypocrisy, which affects the customers’ experience with the product itself."

 The antidote is to pursue authenticity.
 Organizations of all kinds should avoid being vague and forced, and focus on being concrete and natural when describing the value they bring.

 The way an organization writes positions it in the minds of its readers.
-It's one area where decisions about how an organization wants to show up play out—and can either reinforce a strong, consistent message connected to purpose and product or waver unconvincingly between jargon and righteousness.
+It's one area where decisions about how an organization wants to show up play out—and can either reinforce a strong, consistent message connected to purpose and product, or waver unconvincingly between jargon and righteousness.

 At PS, we prefer the former and believe most people do too.